emnify/product-docs/docs/sdks/java/quickstart.md

 ## Explore more

-Now that you have the SDK configured, it's time to learn what you can do with it.

-If you're new to IoT connectivity and emnify, start by learning some [common terminology and concepts](/sdks/concepts).

-Once you're comfortable with these [concepts](/sdks/concepts), you can explore some use cases that show what the SDK is capable of based on a few [Examples](/sdks/java/examples).
+If you're new to IoT connectivity and emnify, start by learning some [common terminology and concepts](/sdks/concepts) and explore some [use cases](/sdks/java/examples) that show what the SDK is capable of.

 Also, see the [emnify System Documentation](https://cdn.emnify.net/api/doc/index.html) and our [OpenAPI specification](https://cdn.emnify.net/api/doc/swagger.html).